About

 Annie DiAdamo, Judge

-Annie DiAdamo is a recent graduate from the University of Massachusetts Amherst with a BA in English.
-She has been working at the Noble and Greenough school as an administrative assistant and English intern since August 2023.
-This summer, she will begin her Master's degree in English at Middlebury Bread Loaf School of English.
+Annie DiAdamo is a high school English teacher who received her BA in English from UMass-Amherst.
+She has been teaching at a number of private schools in Boston.
+Annie is also working towards her Master's degree in English at Middlebury Bread Loaf School of English.
 Her favorite poets are Langston Hughes and Shel Silverstein.
 In her free time she can be found trying new restaurants in Boston and finding new bookstores around the city.

 Alice Lucey, Judge